What has a lot of protein?

 Your protein needs

-Let’s take a look at how much protein per day you actually need.
-Right up front: this question is far more complex than you might think.
-We therefore wrote two dedicated articles where you’ll find everything that matters:
+Let's take a look at how much protein you actually need per day.
+Right off the bat: This question is far more complex than you might initially think.
+That's why we've written two separate articles on the topic, where you'll learn everything you need to know:

 How much protein per day?